mpv-player/mpv/README.md

 - libx264/libmp3lame/libfdk-aac if you want to use encoding (have to be explicitly enabled when compiling FFmpeg)
-- For native DASH playback, FFmpeg needs to be built with --enable-libxml2 (although there are security implications, and DAHS support has lots of bugs).
+- For native DASH playback, FFmpeg needs to be built with --enable-libxml2 (although there are security implications, and DASH support has lots of bugs).
 - AV1 decoding support requires dav1d.
 - For good nvidia support on Linux, make sure nv-codec-headers is installed and can be found by configure.